A Tale About Love II - a Change in Relationships - Cover

 She slowly stroked her breasts, and her hands were gliding downwards to cup her pussy.
 “This is all yours, my love, and I expect you to take it tonight!”

-I told her in the car about the promotion, but she was not surprised.
-She smiled and said that she had set up already a female network to keep her informed on what was happening in the company - partly to stay updated on the news, partly to be able to warn me if anything bad might happen.
+In the car I told her about the promotion, but she was not surprised.
+She smiled and said that she had already set up a female network to keep her informed on what was happening in the company - partly to stay updated on the news, partly to be able to warn me if anything bad might happen.
 She said that I was a wonderful person, but she had rarely met someone who was so disconnected from internal gossiping.

-When we entered the restaurant, everyone was already there, and the room was silent when she stepped forward at my side to greet Sir Allan and his guests.
-He kissed her hand, and Mr. Cunningham said that he understood now why I was in Australia.
+When we entered the restaurant, everyone was already there, and the room went silent when she stepped forward at my side to greet Sir Allan and his guests.
+He kissed her hand and Mr. Cunningham said that he understood now why I was in Australia.
 Frank was silent, as she must have reminded him of Eileen, but he smiled bravely.
 When Peter stepped forward, I heard Maureen whisper, “Squeak!
 Squeak!” and he blushed furiously.

-¨But please don’t tell anybody I just said that; we cannot have people believe that Germans can get mushy about sentiments!”
+“But please don’t tell anybody I just said that; we cannot have people believe that Germans can get mushy and sentimental!”
 She smiled and sat down for dinner.

-Frank had brought his wife, a small, mousy little thing, probably a very nice person, but very upset at me at this moment because she had to move to another country.
-They did not have children, so it should not be too difficult, but observing her, I started to understand Frank’s reaction to Eileen.
-My other financial colleague had a very athletic wife, tall, slender, and well-muscled - within fifteen minutes I heard at least twice that she had been the runner up for the New South Wales Ladies Tennis Amateur Championship in Sydney and she was practicing every day to be better this year.
+My financial colleague had a very athletic wife - tall, slender, and well-muscled.
+Within fifteen minutes I had heard at least twice that she had been the runner up for the New South Wales Ladies Tennis Amateur Championship in Sydney and she was practicing every day to be better this year.
 Good for her, but it seemed there was no other subject that mattered to her.

-The food was excellent, the selection of wines was very simplified; neither the maître d’nor my personal consultants had the courage to spend much time about the nuances of this wine against the other one, and at the end, Mr. Cunningham got up with his little speech complimenting Frank for the wonderful work he had done and that he was certain that he would be a great success in HQ, too, and then he confirmed my promotion and made the same kind of noises about my work and what was expected of me.
+At the end, Mr. Cunningham got up and made a little speech formally announcing the personnel changes.
+He complimented Frank for the wonderful work he had done and said that he was certain he would be a great success in HQ too.
+Then he confirmed my promotion and made the same kind of noises about my work and what was expected of me.

-“I remember Allan and me when I observe the two of you.
+“I think of Allan and me when I observe the two of you.
 We were so much in love - as we are still today - and it warms my heart when I see the love in your eyes when you look at each other.
 Maureen, call me and we’ll chat.
 You’re still young and there are certain things that a young bride should know.
 James is a good man, but even good men need occasional guidance and orientation from their better halves, and who is more motivated to watch out for the man we love than you and I?
 Call me.”

 She nodded, satisfied that I acknowledged my debts.

-Sir Allan kissed her hand again and stopped.
+Sir Allan kissed Maureen’s hand again and stopped.
 “This ring is interesting.
 A family coat of arms?
 I’m a student of heraldry and I seem to remember having seen a similar ring some time ago.”

 Maureen said that it was my family’s coat of arms and he seemed to go through all the memories he had stored in his mind.
 Suddenly he looked up and said, “Winter? de Winter?
 East Germany?”